bepu/bepuphysics2/README.md

 ## Features

-- Spheres, capsules, boxes, triangles, cylinders
+- Spheres, capsules, boxes, triangles, cylinders, and convex hulls
 - Compounds of the above
 - Meshes
 - A [whole bunch of constraint types](BepuPhysics/Constraints/)